nansencenter/NERSC-HYCOM-CICE/README.md

 On hexagon, most tools are installed already.
 Make sure these commands are run first:

     module load python/2.7.9-dso
+    module load udunits
     export PYTHONPATH=$PYTHONPATH:/home/nersc/knutali/opt/python/lib/python2.7/site-packages/

+The last location contains the github modules, as well as basemap, cfunits and f90nml python modules

 Apart from that, make sure you use the pgi compiler and libraries in the cray PrgEnv.
 You will also have to be a member of the "nersc" group and you will need access to a cpu account.
+Here is a setup that is known to qwork (as of 2016-11-10):

+    module swap PrgEnv-cray PrgEnv-pgi
+    module load cmake
+    module load cray-libsci
+    module unload xtpe-interlagos # This is needed to compile on login nodes (istanbul cpu) module load fftw
+    module load cray-netcdf
+    module load ncview
+    module load python/2.7.9-dso # NB: sets PYTHONHOME, which can cause problems for some scripts that uses the full path module load subversion

 # This and that...